-The Sample Code Directories
+The Sample Code (Download) Directories

 To make things easy, each chapter has its own code, and there are two directories for each chapter, held under one of two higher-level directories.
-There is a Begin directory, which contains the samples ready for you to work through - it's the samples without any changes.
+There is a Begin directory, which contains the samples ready for you to work through-it's the samples without any changes.
 The End directory contains the samples with the Try It Outs completed, so you can use these as a reference as you are working through the examples, or to cut and paste code if the example directs you to do this.

-These Begin and End directories appear under a Chapters directory, with each chapter having its own directory.
-So the starting set of samples for this chapter is under Chapters\Begin\Chapter01, while the finished code for this chapter is under Chapters\End\Chapter01.
-Some chapters work on the main WroxUnited application, and will therefore contain a copy of the WroxUnited directory, while others have non-WroxUnited samples.
-The reasons for this is that for some techniques it is easier to see them in smaller, easier to digest samples, than in a fully working application.
-All of the techniques however, are used in the main application.
+The Begin and End directories appear under a Chapters directory, with each chapter having its own directory.
+So the starting set of samples for this chapter is under Chapters\Begin\Chapter01, and the finished code for this chapter is under Chapters\End\Chapter01.
+Some chapters work on the main WroxUnitedCS application, and will therefore contain a copy of the WroxUnitedCS directory, whereas others have non-WroxUnitedCS samples.
+The reason for this is that some techniques are easier to digest in smaller samples, rather than in a fully working application.
+All of the techniques, however, are used in the main application.

-Having separate directories, some with complete copies of WroxUited, does mean that the samples are quite large, but the advantage is that each chapter is kept separate from the others, and allows you to work through chapters without mixing up which code came from which chapter.
+Because each chapter has a separate directory, some with complete copies of WroxUnitedCS, the samples are quite large.
+However, the advantage is that each chapter is kept separate from the others, which allows you to work through chapters without mixing up which code came from which chapter.

-As well as the code for the chapters, there is a WroxUnited application that contains the final application.
+In addition to the code for the chapters, there is a WroxUnitedCS application that contains the final application.
 This may differ slightly from the samples, but only in that the data may be more complete, and some of the pages look a little nicer.